rezkhaleghi/NestStarter/README.md

 ADMIN
 ```

-Authenticated routes use the session guard.
+Authenticated routes use the session authentication guard.

-Administrative routes additionally use the admin guard.
+Administrative routes additionally use the admin authorization guard.

 ```text
 Request